OmentaElvis/buss-protocol-spec/README.md

 - `version_minor`: Bussing protocol version number minor. e.g. if currently at version 69.1 it will be the 1 part
 - `action`: [Action](#action-type) type representing what action the client wants executed or what response code the server replied with.
+- `padding`: Currently unused byte.
+Maybe it will be used to expand possible response codes to 65536.

 ### Action(u8) <a name="action-type"></a>
 This is an enum of values that tell the server what action to perform and the client what was the response code of